androportal/anuduino/doc/getting_started.rst

  |Analog  I/O             |4           |6         |
  +------------------------+------------+----------+

-.. note :: The above comparison was made in comparison with Arduino UNO which is pretty common.There are other variants of Arduino with more cost ,more memory and features as well.
+.. note :: The above comparison is made with Arduino UNO which is a pretty common.There are other variants of Arduino with more cost,more memory and features as well.

 * What is Anuduino ?